aldur/aldur.github.io/_posts/2025-06-17-nixos-in-crostini.md

 ---
-title: "Zero to productive: NixOS environments in ChromeOS"
+title: "NixOS containers in ChromeOS"
 excerpt: >
-  How to turn a powerwashed Chromebook into a secure, productive environment within minutes, through NixOS container and hardware keys.
+  Bring your own keys, here's the shell.
+How to turn a Chromebook into a secure, productive environment.
 ---

 Chromebooks have a reputation of being _little, secure_ devices: